hearsaycorp/django-livefield/README.rst

 issue first so we can discuss your proposed change.

 In your PR, be sure to add your name to AUTHORS.txt and include some tests for your spiffy new functionality.
-Travis CI will green-light your build once it passes the unit tests (``./setup.py test``) and our linters (``./lint.sh``).
+CI will green-light your build once it passes the unit tests (``./setup.py test``) and our linters (``./lint.sh``).